Qingxiao Zheng (Job search now)

 LATEST NEWS

-• Nov 11, 2025: One paper accepted by AIxVR’26, another work showcasing our efforts in advancing human–AI interaction in the extended reality.
+• Nov 11, 2025: One paper accepted by AIxVR’26, another work showcasing our efforts in advancing human–AI interaction.

 • Nov 8, 2025: One session and one individual paper accepted by AERA’26, many thanks to my amazing collaborators!